 Other (external) program options: Students meeting International Program qualifications may choose to participate in another U.S.-accredited academic study abroad program administered by a different U.S. college or organization.
 Many excellent U.S. study abroad programs are offered in a wide range of disciplines and locations around the world.
 For example, several students have participated in programs offered through the Council on International Educational Exchange (CIEE) or the School for International Training (SIT), which have special relationships with Warren Wilson College.
 To receive College support for an external study abroad option, students must plan carefully in advance with their academic advisors and obtain approval from the Registrar and the International Programs Office by specified deadlines during the semester prior to their planned period of study.
 Details are available from the International Programs Office.

 Located in the lower level of the library, the Writing Center strengthens the liberal arts at Warren Wilson through interdisciplinary tutoring and integration of the Triad.
 Offerings include the following:

 - Laboratory-like setting where 25% of the student body come for peer support in composition and revision, and tutors develop workshops that reach each generation of first-year students

 - Writing Fellows program that partners advanced undergraduates with faculty to strengthen writing instruction in the disciplines

 - Publication of Auspex: Interdisciplinary Journal of Undergraduate Research and Peal literary journal

 - Partnerships with Steadfast House, Literacy Council, and other community partners to carry out community writing projects

 - Intellectually challenging work environment for exceptional students, with opportunities for undergraduate research

-- Credited courses, one for writers (WRI 105 Weekly Writing Sessions) and one for tutors (WRI 208 Theory and Practice of Tutoring Writing).
+- Credited courses, one for writers (WRI 105 Weekly Writing Sessions) and one for tutors (WRI 208 Theory and Practice in Tutoring Writing).